dezhouc2/machine_learning_notes/conception/stats_conception.md

   - parametric test: based on the fact that variables are measured on an interval scale
     - one sample:
-      - t-test: focus on one variable;refers to how MEANS of two sets of data differ from one another when variance is not given; population variance is close to sample varaince(方差); follows t-distribution
+      - t-test: focus on one variable;refers to how MEANS of two sets of data differ from one another when variance is not given; population variance is close to sample varaince(方差)
-        - assumption of t-test:
           - all data points are independent
           - sample size is small < 30 but >= 5
           - sample values need to be taken
+          - follows t-distribution

       - z-test: focus on one variableused when sample size > 30 and refers to how MEANS of two sets of data differ from each other when variance is given;                       follows normal distribution
         - assumption of z-test: